Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/actions/learn-github-actions/sharing-workflows-with-your-organization.md

 ---
 title: Sharing workflows with your organization
 shortTitle: Sharing workflows with your organization
-intro: 'Learn how you can use organization features to collaborate with your team, by sharing workflow templates, secrets, and self-hosted runners.'
+intro: "Learn how you can use organization features to collaborate with your team, by sharing workflow templates, secrets, and self-hosted runners."
 redirect_from:
   - /actions/configuring-and-managing-workflows/sharing-workflow-templates-within-your-organization
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 type: how_to
 ---